Please see the Ohio Department of Education RESA webpage for information on the Resident Educator Program.

 The Ohio Department of Education’s website: The RESA website provides a clearinghouse of information about the RESA.
 For information about the Resident Educator Program in general and specifically about eligibility for taking the RESA, please visit the Ohio Department of Education’s webpage on the Resident Educator Program here.

 Videos from RESA submissions will be used in assessor training as exemplars that have been edited to illustrate particular levels of candidate performance.
-Candidate submissions are confidential and will only be viewed by assessors, master coders, Educopia staff, and contractors and other individuals necessary to score the RESA tasks.
+Candidate submissions are confidential and will only be viewed by assessors, master coders, TeachForward staff and contractors, and other individuals necessary to score the RESA tasks.
 Any individual, including all master coders and assessors, who views candidate video submissions must sign a non-disclosure agreement that ensures the privacy of candidates, students, and parents.

-Further, Educopia asks candidates to grant permission to use their entire submission, including videos, for educator training purposes.
-Candidates may elect not to grant Educopia permission to use task submissions for training purposes.
+Further, TeachForward asks candidates to grant permission to use their entire submission, including videos, for educator training and professional development purposes.
+Candidates may elect not to grant TeachForward permission to use their submissions for these purposes.

 You should then contact your Program Coordinator to confirm that you have been registered as a RESA candidate with the Ohio Department of Education and that the correct email address was used.
-If you have confirmed that you have been accurately registered with the Ohio Department of Education and have still not received an account activation email from Educopia, you should contact Educopia’s RESA Help Desk by calling 855-538-8634, Monday through Friday, 8 a.m. – 12 p.m. and 1 p.m. – 5 p.m.
-ET.
-(Please note that the Help Desk will be closed November 23 – January 1st)
+If you have confirmed that you have been accurately registered with the Ohio Department of Education and still not received an account activation email from TeachForward, you should contact the RESA Help Desk by emailing email@example.com.

 Because the RESA is an untimed assessment, consisting of one task, that is conducted online over the course of four months, most candidates with disabilities will not need special accommodations.
-However, if you feel that your medical condition prevents you from accessing materials or completing the RESA online, please review and complete the ADA Amendments Act Accommodations Request Form and submit it to firstname.lastname@example.org by October 1st.
+However, if you feel that your medical condition prevents you from accessing materials or completing the RESA online, please review and complete the ADA Accommodations Request Form and submit it to firstname.lastname@example.org by October 25, 2022.

 In the Lesson Reflection, you are asked to record a single lesson that demonstrates your ability to teach meaningful content to your students.
 You will analyze your planning decisions for this lesson, illustrate your actual teaching in a video segment that is up to 20 minutes long, and reflect on the success of the entire lesson.